 Students may be awarded funding for projects lasting 2-4 summer months, with a stipend of $1,500/month.
 Typically, projects are provided with two months of funding.
 PIs requesting 3-4 months of funding for a project must include a budget justification supporting the request for additional funding and provide assurance that the student will be available to work full-time on the project and received supervision for the allotted time.

-Participating FoMD students and junior faculty member would be required to participate in a summer health professions educational research course.
+Participating FoMD students and faculty members would be required to participate in a summer health professions educational research course.
 The course will consist of content on the responsible conduct of research as well as research methods.
 All participants will be required to complete the U of A Collaborative Institutional Training Initiative (CITI) Social Behavioral Education Research course on the ethics of human subjects research (https://www.ualberta.ca/quality-management-in-clinical-research/training).
-Only anonymous archived data will be used in the research projects.
-Ethics approval will be obtained by the IDEAS Office director for all projects conducted as part of the course.

-During the three months of the project, the study team will develop the following relative to the project goals:
+During the duration of the project, the study team will develop the following relative to the project goals: